-Strength and selection go together with Outdoor Accounts® decorative hardware from Simpson Strong-Tie.
-We're always expanding our Mission Collection® and Avant CollectionTM lines with new products and accessories, making it easy to enhance outdoor structures and living spaces.
+Beauty and strength go together with Outdoor Accents® decorative hardware from Simpson Strong-Tie.
+We're always expanding our Mission Collection® and Avant CollectionTM lines with new products and accessories, making it easy to enhance backyard structures and living spaces.
 Both lines feature an innovative hex-head washer and fastener combo for the look of a bolted connection that installs as easily as driving a screw.
 Plus, our code-listed connectors and fasteners are rigorously tested for performance.
-So whether you're building a planter box or a pavilion, it will be strong, safe and beautiful for years to come.
+So whether you're designing a pergola, pavilion or patio cover, it will be strong, safe and beautiful for years to come.

-To see our complete lines of Outdoor Accents decorative hardware and download free project plans, visit go.strongtie.com/outdooraccents or call (800) 999-5099.
+Dream it.
+Design it.
+Build it.
+To see all of our Outdoor Accents decorative hardware, visit go.strongtie.com/outdooraccents or call (800) 999-5099.